Denialsys/Python-PlateNumber_extractor/README.md

+# Python license plate extractor

-## For extracting the license plates taken from the dashcam videos
+For extracting the license plates taken from the dashcam videos